BryanGrandon/Frontend-Notes/Documents/other/more.md

 Open Web Application Security Project is an online community that produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.

-## Package Managers ( npm )

-npm is a package manager for the JavaScript programming language maintained by npm, Inc. npm is the default package manager for the JavaScript runtime environment Node.js.

 ### Alternative Option

 - [yarn](https://classic.yarnpkg.com/en/docs/getting-started)